trisacrypto/trisa/docs/content/ivms/_index.en.md

 ---
 title: IVMS101
-date: 2022-06-29T11:25:52-06:00
+date: 2022-06-29T11:25:52-04:00
-lastmod: 2022-06-29T11:25:52-06:00
+lastmod: 2022-06-29T11:25:52-04:00
 description: "Working with IVMS101 JSON and Protocol Buffers"
-weight: 10
+weight: 30
 ---

-# IVMS101 JSON Fixtures
+# Working with IVMS101

 IVMS101 JSON data should be marshaled and unmarshaled using the `encoding/json` package to produce data mostly compatible with the [ivmsvalidator.com](https://ivmsvalidator.com/) tool produced by 21 Analytics.
-The JSON fixtures in this directory that end in the extension `.json` represent that JSON style.

-A second JSON style is present in the TRISA codebase, fixtures that are unmarshaled using the `protojson` package and are not compatible with the validator tool.
-The fixtures that end in the extension `.pb.json` are this style of JSON fixture.

-**Unless you are specifically developing against a Go code base with marshaled protocol buffer TRISA structs, we strongly recommend that you use `encoding/json` for IVMS 101 serialization and JSON exchange.**
+This page describes how to convert between JSON and protocol buffer formatting for IVMS101 records.
+Unless you are specifically developing against a Go code base with marshaled protocol buffer TRISA structs, we strongly recommend that you use `encoding/json` for IVMS 101 serialization and JSON exchange.
 The only reason to use the protojson style is if you're specifically working with protocol buffers and need a human-readable/editable format.

+- For examples of fixtures that represent the JSON style, see the files from [the `trisa` directory](https://github.com/trisacrypto/trisa/tree/main/pkg/ivms101/testdata) that end in the extension `.json`.
+- Fixtures that are unmarshaled using the `protojson` package are not compatible with the validator tool.
+For examples of these fixtures see the files from [the `trisa` directory](https://github.com/trisacrypto/trisa/tree/main/pkg/ivms101/testdata) that end in the extension `.pb.json`.

 ## Marshaling and Unmarshaling